Glued To My Crafts

 • Paper Craft Scissors

-• 1 – Large sized Raw Potato
+• 1 – Large Raw Potato

 • Knife – adult supervision ALWAYS!